Minimal networks for sensor counting problem using discrete Euler calculus: Introduction

 \end{maina}

-The theorem above states that we do not need sensors at weak down-beat points to enumerate targets lying on an acyclic network.
+Moreover, the following theorem states that we do not need sensors at $\chi$-points to enumerate targets lying on an acyclic network.
 This is a useful result for cost-cutting or maintenance of sensors.
-Moreover, we can simplify the computation of the Euler calculus by reducing $\chi$-points and using the restricted counting function.